 This helps with area code confusion, too.
 Your customers might not answer the phone if they’re in Texas and receive a call with an area code in Colorado.
 But this system allows you to call them using a VoIP phone number with a Texas area code—one they recognize.

 4) Can VoIP numbers receive texts?

-Chances are, you’re already sending and receiving VoIP texts without even realizing.
-Instant messaging platforms like iMessage and WhatsApp send texts via the internet using a free SIP account.
+Chances are, you’re already sending and receiving VoIP texts without even realizing it.
+Instant messaging platforms like iMessage and WhatsApp send texts via the internet.

 That’s why you can still send SMS messages without a network connection, nor any extra charges.